Habat: 1974: three-year-old season

 Habat started his second season in the 2000 Guineas Trial Stakes at Ascot on 6 April.
 Starting odds-on favourite he had some problems obtaining a clear run in the closing stages before accelerating clear to win from Talk of the Town.
 In a strong field for the 2000 Guineas over Newmarket's Rowley Mile course, he was made the 9/1 second favourite but finished sixth of the twelve runners behind Nonoalco, Giacometti, Apalachee, Northern Taste and Welsh Harmony.
 Plan to run the colt in the St James's Palace Stakes at Royal Ascot when he developed a skin rash shortly before the race.

 On his first racecourse appearance for almost three months, Habat was matched against older horses for the first time in the Sussex Stakes at Goodwood Racecourse at the end of July.
 After racing in third place in the early stages, Habat stayed on in the straight to finish second, two lengths behind the French-trained four-year-old Ace of Aces.
 His next race was scheduled to be the Queen Elizabeth II Stakes at Ascot in September, but the meeting was abandoned after heavy and persistent rain made the course unfit for racing.
 On his final appearance, Habat was sent to France for the Prix de la Forêt over 1400 metres at Longchamp Racecourse on 27 October.
 He started a 14/1 outsider and never looked likely to win, fading badly in the straight to finish unplaced behind Norther Taste.

 Stud record

 At the end of his racing career Habat became a breeding stallion at the National Stud in 1975 at a fee of £1,500.
 The best of his offspring was probably Grey Desire, a durable sprinter whose wins included the Duke of York Stakes and the Abernant Stakes.
 He was exported to Japan in 1981.
-His last recorded foal was born in 1990 and died in 1989.
+His last recorded foal was born in 1990 and died on 12 January 1994.
 He sired the winners of 383 races in Japan but none at Graded level.